aywastonny/Term-Project-Developing-a-Sentiment-Analyzer/README.md

 # Dependencies
-This app requires the following dependencies:
+This app requires the following dependencies: gradio scikit-learn

-gradio
-scikit-learn
+#How it Works
+The model processes the input text by converting it into a vector using a pre-trained vectorizer.
+The resulting vector is then fed into an SVM model which predicts the sentiment of the text as either positive or negative.

-Installation
+# Installation
-To install the required dependencies, you can use the following command:

-pip install gradio scikit-learn
+To install the required dependencies, you can use the following command: pip install gradio scikit-learn

-Launching the App
+# Launching the App
 To launch the app, simply run the following command:

 python app.py